precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 #### Installing preCICE

-On the Cobra cluster preCICE is installed from source.
-Please set the installation prefix paths as shown [in this section](https://precice.org/installation-source-preparation.html#installation-prefix) before installing preCICE.
-The preCICE repository is either cloned or copied to the cluster, and then the following commands are run:
+On the Cobra cluster, you can easily install preCICE from source.
+Clone the repository or copy the code to the cluster, set the installation prefix paths as shown [in this section](https://precice.org/installation-source-preparation.html#installation-prefix), and then run the following commands:

 ```bash
 module purge